wp-plugins/asyncronous-bbpress-subscriptions/readme.txt

 * Sends mails from `"MyBlog <admin@MyBlog.foo>"` (with your Blog's name and admin email)
 * Sends mail to `"Markus <markus@example.com>"` (with the name being the user's display name on the forums, not their username)
-* Subject and Message are the bbPress defaults, use the filters below to make them your own.
+* Subject and Message are the bbPress defaults, use the available [filters](https://wordpress.org/plugins/asyncronous-bbpress-subscriptions/installation/) to make them your own.

 == Frequently Asked Questions ==